-- NOT shoot on, from, or across the driveable surface of any constructed road or highway. - NOT drive, herd, or molest game with any motorized vehicle such as an aircraft, snow machine, motor boat, etc. While you may use a motorized vehicle to locate an animal, you may not pursue with your vehicle an animal that is fleeing. - NOT take game from a motorized land or air vehicle if the engine is running or the vehicle is moving, except that in Unit 23 you may take caribou from a snowmachine with the engine running. - NOT take game from a motor-driven boat if the boat is still moving because of the motor, but caribou may be taken from a moving motor-driven boat in Units 23 and 26. - NOT use a helicopter for hunting or for transporting hunters, hunting gear, game meat, or trophies, or any equipment used to pursue or retrieve game.
-Helicopter use may be authorized to rescue hunters, gear, or game in a life threatening situation. - NOT use poison without written permission from the Board of Game. - NOT use a machine gun, set gun, or shotgun larger than 10 gauge. - NOT use a pit, fire, light (other than sunlight or moonlight), electronically enhanced nightvision scope, radio communication, artificial salt lick, explosive, barbed arrow, bomb, smoke, or chemical. - NOT use a snare to take big game, fur animals, waterfowl, cranes or snipe.
+- NOT shoot on, from, or across the driveable surface of any constructed road or highway. - NOT drive, herd, or molest game with any motorized vehicle such as an aircraft, snow machine, motor boat, etc. While you may use a motorized vehicle to locate an animal, you may not pursue with your vehicle an animal that is fleeing. - NOT take game from a motorized land or air vehicle if the engine is running or the vehicle is moving, except that in Unit 23 you may take caribou from a snowmachine with the engine running. - NOT take game from a motor-driven boat if the boat is still moving because of the motor, but caribou may be taken from a moving motor-driven boat in Units 23 and 26.
+You may NOT hunt big game from a boat in Units 1-5. - NOT use a helicopter for hunting or for transporting hunters, hunting gear, game meat, or trophies, or any equipment used to pursue or retrieve game.
+Helicopter use may be authorized to rescue hunters, gear, or game in a life threatening situation. - .
+NOT use poison without written permission from the Board of Game. - NOT use a machine gun, set gun, or shotgun larger than 10 gauge. - NOT use a pit, fire, light (other than sunlight or moonlight), electronically enhanced nightvision scope, radio communication (including cell phones), artificial salt lick, explosive, barbed arrow, bomb, smoke, or chemical. - NOT use a snare to take big game, fur animals, waterfowl, cranes or snipe.
 However, you may take grouse, hare, ptarmigan, or unclassified game with a snare (see Definitions of fur animals and unclassified game, pages 18-19).